gasp-xyz/gasp-monorepo/stash/README.md

 ### Postman collections
 The `api/` can be imported into Postman to use the API cals.
-Setup the `$host` env to rollup-dev & rollup-testnet, or replace it with actual URL in the API address bar.
+Setup the `$host` env to frontent & holesky, or replace it with actual URL in the API address bar.
 Collection contains scripts to visualize the response data in a graph.
 Script is defined in the `Tests` tab of the request section, and graph is in the `Body -> Visualize` tab in the response section.